 “We have more and more complex kids getting on the bus every year.
 For some of our kids, backpacks are not the only baggage they are bringing with them to school every day,” Mulick said.
 “They have a lot of challenges that they are facing, just in their personal life.
 Knowing how to support those students through our small interactions, is going to be important, [as is] knowing how to react appropriately when behaviors do come up.”

 Mulick added that punishment is not always the most effective way to handle a situation.
 But if punishment is used, it should not be used in isolation.
-Staff need to ensure that they are also reinforcing students on correct behavior.
+Staff needs to ensure that they are also reinforcing students on correct behavior.
 Otherwise, he explained, the punishment may negatively affect the adult-to-student relationship.

 The school bus is an extension of the classroom.
 Transportation officials should collaborate with their school districts, to see what practices they have put in place for correcting behaviors in the classroom.